Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 - [Calming Plan] Main Menu button added at the last slide
 Notes: Xamarin Forms [5.0.0.1931] (Newest) is not compatable with Carouselview for this project.
 This is because it has something to do with the new loop feature.
 The last known version of it is Xamarin Forms [4.8.0.1821].
 This will be kept until a more stable version is released.
 Also at this point the Loop property is taken back off.
+- [User Diary, Main Menu] Last Edited and First Submitted fields are correctly changed and reflective in the views it belongs to.
+- [Calming Plan, Distress Tracker, Distress Graph, User Diary] The user is given an option to permanently remove the respective dialog box after the first time after installation